 137 Birch Hill Road, Patterson

-30 trails with many slow and gentle slopes for beginners and intermediates, plus advanced trails and a ski racing program (ages 6-19).
-On weekends and holidays through March 13, you can take the Metro-North ski train to Patterson station ($33.50; $21.50 seniors; $15.50 children ages 6-11; free for children younger than 5) and then the free shuttle to Thunder Ridge.
-Ticket includes all-day/all-night lift ticket (night skiing not available on Sundays), shuttle between the train station and ski area, and a $5 discount on rental equipment.
+Boasts 30 trails with many slow and gentle slopes for beginners and intermediates.
+Has a ski racing program for kids ages 6-19.
+On weekends and holidays through March 17, you can take the Metro-North ski train to Patterson station ($57; $40 seniors; $45 children ages 12 and older; $23 children ages 6-11; free for children younger than 5) and then the free shuttle to Thunder Ridge.
+Ticket includes all-day/all-night lift ticket (night skiing not available on Sundays) and a $5 discount on rental equipment.

 581 Route 17A West, Tuxedo

-Eight trails and a bunny slope, terrain park, snow tubing, and night skiing.
-Specializes in beginner and family lessons; group and individual classes available.
-Metro-North/NJ Transit trains offer pick-up and drop-off service available on weekends to Tuxedo, NY train station at 10:17am, 12:17pm and 2:30pm.
-A three-day notice is required for pickup.
+Has eight trails and a bunny slope, terrain park, snow tubing, and night skiing.
+Specializes in beginner and family lessons; group and individual classes are available.
+Metro-North/NJ Transit trains offer pick-up and drop-off service on weekends to Tuxedo, NY train station at 10:17am, 12:17pm, and 2:30pm; a three-day notice is required for pickup.

 33 Clarence D. Lane Road, Windham

-About 50 trails and six terrain parks (for beginner to expert riders), plus a Mountaintop Adventure Park with ice-skating, snow tubing, and a rock climbing wall.
+About 50 trails and six terrain parks (for beginner to expert riders), plus a Mountaintop Adventure Park with ice-skating, snow tubing, and two zip lines.
 Ski and riding programs for kids ages 4-12 (private lessons for kids as young as 3).
 Lessons for disabled children are offered through the Adaptive Sports Foundation (call 518-734-5070 for more information).
 Childcare is available.
-Bus service available from NYC via Adirondack Trailways.
+Bus service available from NYC via Adirondack Trailways (trailwaysny.com).

 UPSTATE NEW YORK (WORTH THE TREK)